Diverging Preferences: When do Annotators Disagree and do Models Know?: Reward Models make Decisive Decisions over Divisive Preferences

-Table~\ref{tab:main_results} presents the average difference in chosen and rejected responses for various reward models.
-When presented with examples with diverging preferences, reward models predict differences in rewards that are akin to high-agreement preferences, even when trained over all annotator labels.
-Figure~\ref{fig:bt_pred_distributions} visualizes this by showing histograms of the reward differences assigned to examples with different levels of annotator agreement.
-Our findings demonstrate that performing RLHF training with these reward modeling methods may harm pluralistic alignment for LLM, as LLMs are rewarded similarly for learning decisive decisions for examples with diverging and high-agreement preferences alike.
-We also find that this behavior is exaggerated for \textit{Diverging Prefs (Substantial)} examples, where models predict greater reward differences than in \textit{Diverging Prefs (All)} examples.
-These results further suggest that standard reward models learn to picking a side in cases of diverging preferences, rather than learning to predict a middle-ground reward for each response.
+We find that, when presented with examples with diverging preferences, reward models predict differences in rewards that are akin to high-agreement preferences, even when trained over all annotator labels.
+These results are echoed in Figure~\ref{fig:bt_pred_distributions}, where we plot the histograms of rewards assigned to examples with different levels of annotator agreement.
+Our findings demonstrate that RLHF training with these reward modeling methods may lead to breakdowns in pluralistic alignment for LLM, as LLMs are rewarded similarly for learning decisive decisions for examples with diverging and high-agreement preferences alike.